Google Analytics Tracking Guide for Online Booking

 Event Name When It Fires GA4 Tracked GTM-Ready Sample Parameters

-add_to_cart Service added to booking Yes Yes item_id, item_name, price
+add_to_cart Service added to booking.
+Yes Yes item_id, item_name, price